wailingwombat/wailingwombat.github.io/projects/ibm-userjourneys.md

 ![userjourney](/images/ibm-journey.png)
 `user journey` `user interviews` `enterprise design`

 **Overview**: Due to most of my work being internal, I can't show a lot of the work on my site.
 At IBM under CIO design I worked with multiple teams to improve internal products.
-Below is a summary for one project I worked on moving internal employees over to a new mail client.
+Below is a summary for one project I worked on creating a standardized way to evaluate user journeys for all IBM.com products.

 **Role**: UX Designer.
 Collaborated with product team.
 Consulted with senior designers.